RustyDust/check_mysql_stats/README.md

 ### state
 can be on of the following:
 * `OK` - everything is fine
 * `WARNING`- at least one of either the read or the write ops warning levels has been reached
 * `CRITICAL`- at least on of either the read or the write ops warning level has been reached

 ### reason
 Just a text describing the state of the MySQL/MaraiDB instance.

 ### metrics
-Multiple valies separated by spaces giving some statistics about the MySQL/MariaDB instance:
+Multiple values separated by spaces giving some statistics about the MySQL/MariaDB instance:

 * `queries` - total number of queries since last restart
 * `selects` - total number of SELECT queries since last restart